AkiPoh/OLD-calculator-PUBLIC/README.md

 - [x] Improve handleButtonPress() and updateDisplay() readability by implementing logic based on currently active field
 - [x] Implement DEL button functionality
 - [x] Implement the ability set number to be negative by pressing - as the first character
+- [x] When result active and DEL pressed remove last character of result, set it as number1, clear infoDisplay and variables
 - [ ] Add section at bottom for link to GitHub repo and Github profile, reserve space for paste error message
 - [ ] Implement ability to enter floating point numbers

+### Possible Future Features

 - [ ] Implement ability to paste a number into calculator on desktop
     - Handle numbers made floating point by "," or "."
     - Handle negative numbers